 Rolling admissions overview

-Decisions on applications are made at Executive Committee (EXCOM) meetings, which occur between October and March.
-At these meetings some applicants are accepted, some are identified as "continuing consideration" and some are rejected.
+Decisions on applications are made at Executive Committee (EXCOM) meetings, which occur between October and the end of February.
+At these meetings some applicants are accepted, some are put under "continuing consideration," and some are rejected.
 Applicants may be "continuing consideration" because the Executive Committee member representing them was not able to make a particular meeting, or because the committee wanted to see additional applications before making a final decision.
-Those applicants may be discussed at a subsequent meeting or may continue to be considered until the final EXCOM meetings in March.
+Those applicants may be discussed at a subsequent meeting or may continue to be considered until the final EXCOM meetings.

 Being identified as “continuing consideration” is not the same as being on the alternate list.
 Acceptances or rejections can occur at any time for the “continuing consideration” group up until the final Executive Committee meeting for the applicant’s state.

-Sometime between March 10 and March 31, the Executive Committee meets for two or three days to make final decisions on those Washington and out-of-region applicants who are still “under consideration”.
+By the end of February, the Executive Committee will for two days to make final decisions on those Washington and out-of-region applicants who are still “under consideration”.
 Final acceptances and rejections are made, and the Washington/out-of-region alternate list is constructed at this time.

-Spokane, Wyoming, Alaska, Montana and Idaho final decisions are made on the day after interviews are completed for that region or state.
+Spokane, Wyoming, Alaska, Montana and Idaho final decisions are made within a week after interviews are completed for that cohort or state.

 All final decisions are sent by email, so be sure to manage your email account carefully.
 Applicants wishing to appeal their decision may email the Office of Admissions to request a review.

 The UW School of Medicine does not have an early decision program.
 Applicants are accepted on a rolling basis starting in late October.
-Every attempt will be made to notify applicants of final determinations by the end of March.
-As students withdraw, additional students are accepted from the ranked (in the case of Montana, unranked) alternate lists established for each state.
-Applicants are informed of their acceptance by email and are instructed to access a website where they are given instructions.
+Every attempt will be made to notify applicants of final determinations by the end of February or early March.
+As students withdraw, additional students are accepted from the alternate lists established for each state.
+Applicants are informed of their acceptance by email and respond to the offer within the UWSOM applicant portal.